wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 Here are some examples of requirements defined for production, roughly sequenced according to the development workflow:

+1. Configure GitHub organizations to require <a target="_blank" href="https://wilsonmar.github.io/">GPG keys for verified commits</a>.
+This reduces the chance of roque commits by ensuring that each committer has control of the email address which identity is based.

 1. Monitor and restrict use of CLI (perhaps using AWS Config) instead of versioned IaC.

-   This is to ensure that, by ensuring that all changes are performed only <strong>authorized</strong> people, approved, and tracked, rogue changes are prevented.
+   When all changes are performed only <strong>authorized</strong> people, approved, and tracked, rogue changes are minimized.
 Vault ensures authentication.

+1. Limit "blast radius" from account loss by limiting the scope of actions permitted by each account.

+   For example, only allow special accounts to delete and limiting read of sensitive information.

 1. Dynamically generate user accounts and passwords instead of storing secrets (Consul Dynamic Secrets)

    This ensures that secrets are not available for malicious actors to steal.
    When secrets are stored on laptops, one click on a phising scam would result in loss of control.

-1. Limit "blast radius" from account loss by limiting the scope of actions permitted by each account.

-   For example, only allow special accounts to delete and limiting read of sensitive information.

 1. Version Control Configurations files -- use a Git-based workflow (which some call "GitOps") so the "who, when, why" of each change is stored.